viridiano/emnlp-2025/README.md

-# EMNLP 2024 official website
+# EMNLP 2025 official website

-This is the code for the official website for the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024), based on the code for [NAACL-HLT 2021](https://github.com/naacl-org/naacl-2021-website/), the following are the configuration details.
+This is the code for the official website for the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP 2025), based on the code for [EMNLP 2024](https://github.com/acl-org/emnlp-2024/), the following are the configuration details.

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).